Cha-no-Yu presented by Globus Wa-Shitsu

 A Kimono workshop to introduce different kinds of Kimono, and demonstrate the step-by-step process of donning a Kimono including the importance of the Obi (sash).

 Sumi-e is a style of painting that is characteristically Asian, and has been practiced for well over a thousand years.
 Literally ink painting, it is an art form that strives to distill the essence of an object or scene in the fewest possible strokes.
 A few carefully placed broad strokes that fade off abruptly, a few thin lines and a dot, and a bird is clearly called into being on the paper.
-Presented by Tony Aloe, Sensei, and adherent to the Samurai maxim “Bun-Bu-Ryodo”
+Presented by Tony Aloe Sensei, an adherent to the Samurai maxim “Bun-Bu-Ryodo”; “The Brush and the Sword, in accord”.
+Aloe Sensei teaches Iai-Do (Japanese Sword Drawing) along with his pursuits in Sumi-E and Cha-Do (Tea Ceremony)

 Cosplay began in Japan as fans of various Anime(animated films) and Manga (Japanese style comic books) began to dress up in their favorite characters.
 We will present a Cosplay show hosted by CosplayNYC magazine.